umbraco/UmbracoDocs/15/umbraco-cms/tutorials/extending-the-help-menu.md

 # Extending the Help Menu

-This tutorial provides an explanation on how to extend the Help Menu in the Backoffice UI.
-The help menu serves the purpose of gathering help materials for a Backoffice user.
+This tutorial explains how to extend the Help Menu in the Backoffice UI.
+The Help Menu serves the purpose of gathering help materials for a Backoffice user.

 The Help Menu is an extension build on the `menu` extension type.
 You can add menu items to the Help Menu by creating a `menuItem` extension targeting the `Umb.Menu.Help` alias.